 Devs might feel lost and overwhelmed if the workplace lacks documentation, or standard processes to get work done.
 For them searching for proper documentation is more painful than muscle cramps post workout.

-Here's how teams can bring efficiency into their workflows:
+Here's how developers can bring efficiency into their workflows and improve their productivity: